OmkarAcharekar/ChatValve/Contributions.md

 ## <a name="pullrequests"></a> GitHub Pull Request Guidelines
 Pull Requests should consist of a complete addition to the code which contains value.
 Because the commits inside follow a pattern, the title should be an extension or summary of all the commits inside.

-Pull Request titles should follow [commit message formatting][developers.commits].
+Pull Request titles should follow commit message formatting.

 Formatting for the body is displayed in this example: